The Outgrowers Project

 - Ainamoi Tea Produce & Multi-Purpose Cooperative Society Limited (Kericho County)

 Through the project, the company also assisted smallholder tea farmers to diversify crop production and trade away from over-reliance on green tea monoculture.
-This included growing of vegetables, stevia and essential oils; investment diversification by the cooperatives to support smallholder tea farmers; made tea dealership (James Finlay Kenya’s factory door sales); making of tea gunny bags; maize supply at subsidized prices; supporting the farmers to venture into M-pesa business and commercial banking agency; providing the tea farmers with tea plucking advances, helping the farmers to access SACCO loans; posho milling and packaging; and Agrovet outlets, feeds mixing and distribution.
+This included growing of vegetables, stevia and essential oils; investment diversification by the cooperatives to support smallholder tea farmers; made tea dealership (Browns Plantations Kenya’s factory door sales); making of tea gunny bags; maize supply at subsidized prices; supporting the farmers to venture into M-pesa business and commercial banking agency; providing the tea farmers with tea plucking advances, helping the farmers to access SACCO loans; posho milling and packaging; and Agrovet outlets, feeds mixing and distribution.

-As part of the initiative, Finlay’s tea sales and marketing function has also linked smallholder tea farmers to external markets.
+As part of the initiative, Browns Plantations Kenya’s tea sales and marketing function has also linked smallholder tea farmers to external markets.
 The small-scale tea farmers can now achieve niche’ market quality standards through training on Rainforest Alliance and Fairtrade certification among other good agricultural practices.
 This has guaranteed premium prices for their tea products.
 Premium funds received from Fairtrade buyers are channeled to community projects.
 Through the project, the company has also developed competitive black tea marks exclusively for Outgrower tea farmers (Bondet and Masingi Marks) which are currently outperforming the company marks in the tea auction.